PHSKC-APDE/rads/wiki/brfss_functions.md

 There are two equivalent ways to get BRFSS data: using `get_data('brfss')` or `get_data_brfss()`.
 Both functions will:

-1. Load the data you request
+1. Load the data you request into memory
 2. Automatically adjust weights if you’re analyzing multiple years
 3. Survey-set the data so it’s ready for analysis
 4. Return a [dtsurvey](https://github.com/PHSKC-APDE/dtsurvey) object,
-    which is a data.table friendly survey object
+    which is a data.table friendly survey object analyzable with `rads::calc`

+As with `list_dataset_columns()`, by default you will receive King County data but can specify Washington State data with the `kingco = FALSE` argument.

 Let’s see both methods in action: